civl-verifier/civl-verifier.github.io/index.md

 [built from source](https://github.com/boogie-org/boogie#building), and requires the [Z3](https://github.com/Z3Prover/z3) theorem prover.

-To verify a Civl program, simply invoke Boogie on the program as follows (Boogie automatically detects Civl programs and internally sets the options `-useArrayTheory -lib -monomorphize`):
+To verify a Civl program, simply invoke Boogie on the program as follows:

 ```
 $ boogie Test/civl/ticket.bpl